Sech299/Bank-App/README.md

-Adedokun Divine - Designed the for GUI and completed rest of the code
+Adedokun Divine - Designed the GUI and completed rest of the code

 Ebe Nissi - created code for deposit method for the savings account